LucidtechAI/las-docs/tutorials/create_your_own_docker_transition.md

   ]
 }
 ```
+{% hint style="info" %}
-*Note that secretId is only needed if you are using a private image.*
+The secretId field is only needed if you are using a private image.
+{% endhint %}

 Now you are ready to create the automatic transition